3 Types Of Training Video Editing Software

 Nero Video

-Pricing: $44.95 for a perpetual license.
-It can also be purchased as a bundle with other Nero products.
+Pricing: $44.76 for a perpetual license.
+It can also be purchased as a bundle with other Nero products (such as the Nero Platinum Suite, which adds photo, backup, and PC-optimization tools).

 22. Corel VideoStudio

 VideoStudio is a professional-grade video editor and one of the best video editing software for training videos.
-It supports 4K resolution, 360-degree videos, and even virtual reality.
+It supports up to 8K resolution and 360-degree videos.
 The feature set includes basic editing, as well as face filters, beautification, motion tracking, and many other advanced functions.

-PowerEditor is another powerful video editing tool.
-The users complain about its cluttered interface that can be hard to navigate.
-However, they also praise PowerEditor for the rendering speed.
+PowerDirector is another powerful video editing tool.
+Users have historically complained about its cluttered interface, though CyberLink's 2026 redesign replaced the old "Rooms" navigation with a more streamlined layout.
+Users praise PowerDirector for its rendering speed.
 It has many features that help make content cleaner, such as wind removal and speech enhancement.
-Other functions include LUTs (“Instagram filters”), transition effects, stock footage, etc.
+Other functions include LUTs ("Instagram filters"), transition effects, stock footage, etc.

 24. InVideo